coherent-research/test-document/DCSUserGuide.md

 Field | Description
 ------|------------
 Name |  A string for the user to refer to the profile.
 It does not have any significance to the system.
-Default access | Specifies whether the default profile access is **Allowed** (i.e. by default a user with this profile can access everything) or **Blocked** (i.e. by default a user with this profile cannot access anything)
+Default access | Specifies whether the default profile access is **Granted** (i.e. by default a user with this profile can access everything) or **Denied** (i.e. by default a user with this profile cannot access anything)
 User default | If selected new users (except Administrators) will be given this profile automatically when the account is created.
 At most only one profile can have this selected.

 ### Modifying Meter Restriction Profiles